sunbirdlabsdev/sunbirdlabsapps.github.io/_pages/termsofservice.md

 # Privacy Policy

-To review the privacy policy that apply to visitors of our websites and the use of our Applications, please see our [Privacy Policy](https://upsmith.app/privacypolicy/).
+To review the privacy policy that apply to visitors of our websites and the use of our Applications, please see our [Privacy Policy](https://sunbirdlabs.app/privacypolicy/).

-# Cookie Policy

-To review the cookie policy that apply to visitors of our websites and the use of our Applications, please see our [Cookie Policy](https://upsmith.app/cookiepolicy/).

 # No Warranty